What is ambulatory phlebectomy?

 Ambulatory phlebectomy is an outpatient procedure developed by dermatologic surgeons that removes superficial veins through small, slit-like incisions in the skin.

-Ambulatory phlebectomy may be combined with other therapies in the treatment of venous disease.
 The procedure is not recommended for patients unable to walk on their own or wear compression stockings.

 - Temporary bruising and swelling.

 - Inflammation caused by small segments of vein that remain in the skin.

 - Skin numbness caused by injury to adjoining sensory nerves.